 In the modern world, the focus is often on individual conversion.
-However, in a recent guide we produced on conversion in Islam, we point out that this hasn’t always been the case.
-In the past whole populations converted at once, for economic, political or social reasons.
+However, in a CREST guide on conversion in Islam, we point out that this hasn’t always been the case.
+In the past, whole populations converted at once, for economic, political or social reasons.

-The best known part of this process is repeating the shahadah three times.
+The best-known part of this process is repeating the shahadah three times.
 The shahadah is a phrase that proclaims “there is no God but God and Muhammad is His messenger”.
 This pronouncement normally takes place in public, in front of other Muslims.
-As the testimonies of converts show, however, this is part of a longer process of religious learning and socialisation in which new and existing relationships have to be negotiated.
+As the testimonies of converts show, however, this is part of a long process of religious learning and socialisation in which new and existing relationships have to be negotiated.

 Personal background makes a difference.
 Returners have prior knowledge, experience and even language to draw on, as well as existing family and community ties.
 But newcomers have to build all this from scratch, a change which by turns can be exhilarating and traumatic.
 It may also be hard for family and friends to come to terms with.